 Don’t miss a Midwest Wanderer post.
-For a FREE subscription, enter your e-mail address in the Subscribe2 box to the left and click Subscribe.
+For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.

-… and the Japanese Sunpu Garden Gate, a gift from sister city Shizuoka.
+So was the Japanese Sunpu Garden Gate, a gift from sister city Shizuoka.
 The gate is the start of what will be a six-acre Japanese garden.

-She also pointed out the art work …
+Lisa also pointed out the art work …

 … and the cascading Woodland Waterfall.